Pruvendo/tvm-preprocessed-wallet-audit/AUDIT.md

 _PUSHPOW2_ together with _MOD_ instead of _PUSH_  and
-_AND_ ) were analyzed and the auditors came to conclusion that developers chose the optimal approach in all the considered cases.
+_AND_ ) were analyzed and the auditors came to conclusion that developers chose the optimal approach in all the cases were considered.

 # Issues found